A Clare garage owner is building his own one man submarine.

 County Clare has a long association with the submarine.
 Engineer John Philip Holland from Liscannor developed the first one to be formally commissioned by the US Navy in 1875.
-Now James Tierney from Corrofin has made his own submarine.
+Now James Tierney from Corofin has made his own submarine.
 'Newsbeat' went to Lake Inchiquin, where James Tierney was giving his home made vessel a trial voyage.

 This submarine is made of four strong steel barrels powered by a twenty four volt battery and a starter motor from a bus.

-Jame Tierney tells reporter Bill O'Herlihy how he has turned his idea into a working vessel including the precautions he has taken should something go wrong while he is under water.
+James Tierney tells reporter Bill O'Herlihy how he has turned his idea into a working vessel including the precautions he has taken should something go wrong while he is under water.
 The plan is to have the vessel ready to go under water next Spring.